molecula/documentation/cloud/cloud-setup/_posts/2022-11-09-cloud-quickstart-guide.md

 ## Spinning Down Your Resources

-When you have completed the trial, please take a few minutes to drop your tables and spin down your database.
-If you do not spin it down, it will be spun down after 21 days by the FeatureBase team.
+When you have completed this guide, please take a few minutes to drop your tables and spin down your database.
+If you do not, it will continue to create charges on your account.

 You can delete the database directly in the ```Databases``` section, which will drop all of the tables within it.
 Click the three dots and select ```Delete```.